Prayers of the People

-Pray for the parish mission that we will meet real needs and express the love of Christ through our outreach, remembering especially: St. Stephen’s ministry at Pioneer Ridge, Chartwell Thunder Bay Retirement Residence, Current River Churches Food Cupboard, Mission to Seafarers, Camp Gitchigomee, PWRDF, and Current River AA Group.
+Pray for the parish mission that we will meet real needs and express the love of Christ through our outreach, remembering especially: St. Stephen’s ministry at Chartwell Thunder Bay Retirement Residence and Pioneer Ridge, Current River AA Group, Current River Churches Food Cupboard, Mission to Seafarers, Camp Gitchigomee, and PWRDF.

 4th Sunday of the Month

-Pray that the Holy Spirit builds up our parish family as a loving Christian family of faith, remembering especially the Pastoral Care Team, Men’s Club, Ladies Night Out group, and parishioners who reach out and care for each other.
-Pray that the Holy Spirit will move in people’s hearts to provide the finances to run the parish and for the Stewardship and Finance and Fund-raising Committees.
+Pray that the Holy Spirit builds up our parish family as a loving Christian family of faith, remembering especially the Pastoral Care Team, Men’s Club, Ladies Night Out Group, and parishioners who reach out and care for each other.
+Pray that the Holy Spirit will move in people’s hearts to provide the finances to fund God’s work and for the Stewardship and Finance and Fund-raising Committees.

 5th Sunday of the Month

-Pray that churches may work together for God’s purpose, remembering the Council of Current River Churches: Harmony United Church, Refreshing Waters Community Church, Epiphany Lutheran Church, and Our Lady of Loretto Roman Catholic Church; and the Anglican parishes in the Deanery of Thunder Bay-North Shore and the Deanery Council.
+Pray that churches may work together for God’s purpose, remembering the Current River Churches: Epiphany Lutheran Church, Harmony United Church, Our Lady of Loretto Roman Catholic Church, and Refreshing Waters Community Church; and the Anglican parishes in the Deanery of Thunder Bay-North Shore and the Thunder Bay-North Shore Deanery Council.